 Prior to 2020, research showed that approximately one in five workers suffered from a mental health condition at any one time.
 Throw in a pandemic, increased feelings of financial insecurity, social isolation, and uncertainty around the future, it’s expected that this statistic has risen exponentially.

-An EAP will allow you to talk to an external qualified professional, with the aim of supporting your mental health and wellbeing.
+An EAP will allow you to talk to an external qualified professional to support your mental health and wellbeing.
 Calls and messages are confidential and can help you navigate feelings of burnout and stress management in 2022 and beyond.

 Looking for an EAP provider?
 Get in touch to learn more about how Employment Hero can support your team.

-If you notice one of your team members experiencing some signs of burnout, let them know how to access the EAP.
+If you notice one of your employees experiencing some signs of burnout, let them know how to access the EAP.

-Take advantage of flexible and remote working environments
+6. Take advantage of flexible scheduling and remote working